MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 The modification of the design of an existing item creates a new item and technology for the modified design is technology for the development or production of the new item.

-*Terminal interface equipment.* (Cat 4) - Equipment at which information enters or leaves the telecommunication systems, e.g., telephone, data device, computer, facsimile device.
+*Terminal interface equipment.* (Cat 4)—Equipment at which information enters or leaves the telecommunication systems, e.g., telephone, data device, computer, facsimile device.

 “*Three dimensional integrated circuit”.* (Cat 3) A collection of semiconductor dies or active device layers, integrated together, and having through semiconductor via connections passing completely through an interposer, substrate, die or layer to establish interconnections between the device layers.
 An interposer is an interface that enables electrical connections.

-*Tilting spindle.* (Cat 2) - A tool-handling spindle that alters, during the machining process, the angular position of its center line with respect to any other axis.
+*Tilting spindle.* (Cat 2)—A tool-handling spindle that alters, during the machining process, the angular position of its center line with respect to any other axis.

-*Time constant.* (Cat 6) - The time taken from the application of a light stimulus for the current increment to reach a value of 1-1/e times the final value (i.e., 63% of the final value).
+*Time constant.* (Cat 6)—The time taken from the application of a light stimulus for the current increment to reach a value of 1-1/e times the final value (i.e., 63% of the final value).

-“Tip shroud” (Cat 9) - A stationary ring component (solid or segmented) attached to the inner surface of the engine turbine casing or a feature at the outer tip of the turbine blade, which primarily provides a gas seal between the stationary and rotating components.
+“Tip shroud” (Cat 9)—A stationary ring component (solid or segmented) attached to the inner surface of the engine turbine casing or a feature at the outer tip of the turbine blade, which primarily provides a gas seal between the stationary and rotating components.

 *Total control of flight.* (Cat 7) means an automated control of “aircraft” state variables and flight path to meet mission objectives responding to real time changes in data regarding objectives, hazards or other “aircraft.”

-*Total digital transfer rate.* (Cat 5) - The number of bits, including line coding, overhead and so forth per unit time passing between corresponding equipment in a digital transmission system.
+*Total digital transfer rate.* (Cat 5)—The number of bits, including line coding, overhead and so forth per unit time passing between corresponding equipment in a digital transmission system.
 (See also “digital transfer rate”.)

 *Toxins.* (Cat 1 and 2) means toxins in the form of deliberately isolated preparations or mixtures, no matter how produced, other than toxins present as contaminants of other materials such as pathological specimens, crops, foodstuffs or seed stocks of “microorganisms.”